-Submeters provide the data needed for establishing a baseline and allow for benchmarking against performance standards.
+Submeters provide the data needed for establishing a baseline and allow for benchmarking against performance standards and optimized operations and maintenance programs via fault detection and diagnostics (FDD) and energy conservation measures (ECMs).
 Choosing the right submetering placement for a building is largely determined by the anticipated benefits that help to meet performance goals.
 Below are the five main benefit categories that can be realized through an effective submetering program.

 - Economic Benefits: O&M changes informed by submeter data can result in improved asset management and utilization, savings due to increased system or energy efficiency, and/or reduced costs.
 In addition, submetering systems provide more accurate billing and revenue capture.